Skip to main content

 How communication works

-Communication is a highly adaptable service designed to inform any type of message to anyone.
-It can define messages that are automatically sent to users through various channels when the order status changes.
+Communication is a flexible service designed to deliver any type of message to any recipient through various channels, such as email, SMS, or push notifications.
+It allows you to configure messages that are automatically sent to users whenever a specific trigger occurs.

 Components of an Automated Message